 He is the founder and executive director of the Chippewa Valley Writers Guild and the Midwest Artist Academy, as well as an associate professor of English at the University of Wisconsin-Eau Claire, and a columnist for The Leader-Telegram.
-He lives a simple existence with his wife, their children, and their dog.
+He lives a simple existence with his family.

 Click here for a video with B.J., recipient of a 2018 Vanguard Award.